OFFIS-mosaik/mosaik/docs/installation.rst

    its early development stage.
 The installion process will get easier in the future, though.

-This guide is based on *Windows 7, 64bit*.
+This guide is based on *Windows 7 or 8, 64bit*.

 1. Mosaik and the demo scenario require `Python`__ >= 3.3.
 By default, it will offer you a 32bit installer.
 You can find the *Windows x86-64 MSI installer*